 Kernel doesn’t offer many bells and whistles like the ability to pick from thousands of individual stocks and ETFs, participate in IPOs, or trade in and out of your funds daily – but Kernel isn’t built for that type of investor.
 They’re best suited to investors wanting to keep their portfolios simple and down-to-earth by investing long-term in a carefully considered range of index funds.
 And they still have plenty of features like auto-invest, and easy-to-digest blog posts to help you along on your investing journey.

 In terms of KiwiSaver, Kernel offers an excellent product.
-It’s flexible (in that you can choose from a mix of 13 funds), and allows you to invest aggressively with a 100% allocation to shares.
+It’s flexible (in that you can choose from a mix of 19 funds), and allows you to invest aggressively with a 100% allocation to shares.
 The fees are incredibly low and are even cheaper than Simplicity and InvestNow’s options.
-The main downside is that they currently don’t have any balanced/conservative type funds for shorter-term investors, or those with a lower risk tolerance.

 Kernel’s fees are very competitive, though the $5 monthly account fee (for those investing over $25,000 into Kernel Invest) can add a bit of weight onto their headline management fees.
 Overall, while Kernel’s range of investment options is relatively small and provides less flexibility, their funds are high quality and quite unique.
 We consider Kernel to be a solid alternative to investing through the likes of Smartshares and InvestNow, and being a relatively new provider we can expect more refinements and improvements in the coming years.